Best Practices for Verifying Ansible Connectivity and Host Status

 --list-hosts to Verify Inventory

 Before running any commands, ensure your inventory is correctly parsed and includes the hosts you expect.
-The ansible --list-hosts command (or ansible-inventory --list) shows all hosts Ansible will target based on your inventory configuration.
+Use ansible <host-pattern> --list-hosts to show the hosts matched by a pattern, or ansible-inventory --list to inspect the parsed inventory data.

 Syntax: